mcampbell/shortify/docs/NOTES-FOR-EVALUATOR.md

 Making the site responsive to mobile sizes.
 I see that the production Stord site switches the navbar to a hamburger below a certain size.
-I'd have to investigate how this is done with media queries or straight css.
+I'd have to investigate how this is done with media queries.

 Test coverage values.
-I'd have to see how to make Cypress or Jest instrument for this; I know it's possible.
-I'd love to talk about my experience with test coverage %'s.
+I'd have to see how to make Cypress or Jest instrument for this; I believe it's possible.